arthur-debert/lual/docs/pre-release/README.txt

     costs of deprecation and multiple implementations.
 Existing tests will need to be updated or replaced to reflect the new, correct behavior.

+    For phase 2.3 onwards:
+    We should run the two designs in paralel while unfinished .
+Else, most test wil break at the very early phases of this work, and with most of the suite broken we either risk introducing many new bugs, or having to fix them (which means implementting the new design).
+    Hence prefix things with an x, like in lual.xconfig() -> new root config
+    lual.xlogger(name, <map>) -> new config design
+    store config and xconfig objects on these loggers and so on.
+    then create a file lual/dispatch_loop.lua with the new loop at runtime, if the config is a regular one , route it to the current loop (ingest I think), else use the new dispatch_loop.lua

     2.1.
 Logger and Configuration Structure Changes:
         - Ensure `name` is not a configurable property within a logger's settings.
           It is an identifier.